-Freddy Rolon serves as vice president, programming and acquisitions at ESPN, and is responsible for leading the overall content strategy and schedule for ESPN’s linear networks, including ESPN, ESPN2, ESPNU and ESPNEWS, a role he assumed June 2020.
-Rolon also oversees all aspects of the ESPN Deportes business.
+Freddy Rolón serves as senior vice president, programming and scheduling, a role he was promoted into on September 2021.
+He is responsible for leading the overall content strategy and schedule for ESPN’s linear networks, including ESPN, ESPN2, ESPNU and ESPNEWS.
+He also oversees all aspects of the ESPN Deportes business.

 In his tenure at ESPN, Rolón has played an integral role in the development of the company’s content strategy to reach bilingual Hispanics consuming sports content across all of ESPN’s English-language platforms.
 He works closely with ESPN’s programming, production, audio, digital and print media teams, to maximize the relevance and appeal of ESPN’s English-language products for U.S. Hispanic fans.